 Search engine marketing is a promotion strategy based on the consideration of search engine algorithms.
 The task of a marketer is to get a company’s or brand’s website to the top of the search results for relevant queries.

-To get started with SEM, you must familiarize yourself with the best Search engine marketing toll and that is SEMrush
+To get started with SEM, you must familiarize yourself with the best Search engine marketing tool, and that is SEMrush.

 6. Video marketing